Titans force 4 turnovers by Winston, hold off Tampa Bay

 UP NEXT

-Bucs: Continue two-game road swing at Seattle.
+Bucs: continue two-game road swing at Seattle.

-Titans: Visit Carolina.
+Titans: visit Carolina.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL